dkranch/www/projects/cuttingboards.md

 ![Clamping everything together](/assets/img/wood/20200101_145658.jpg)

 The next day I went out and pulled off the clamps.
-Things looked pretty good here, and I then started standing things smooth.
+Things looked pretty good here, and I then started finishing.

+First, a few router passes to knock off edges.

+Then time to sand things smooth.
+First a couple passes in the planer, then hand sanding (with a palm tool).

 ![sanding](/assets/img/wood/cutting_a.png)